afeef096/smarthome/README.md

-This home security system project utilizes an Arduino Uno to create a simple, yet effective security solution.
+This is a smart home security system project which utilizes an Arduino Uno to create a simple, yet effective security solution.
 It integrates various components such as an RFID module for arming/disarming, an HC-05 Bluetooth